 Some military ships use artificial gravity fields to simulate the effect of an L-limit in a local region, thus preventing starships from escaping their grasp.
 These special types of ships, known as interdictors, are the bane of pirates and enemy warships alike.

 Conventional fusion drives on starships do not provide the necessary acceleration and velocity for a ship to travel to the edge of a star system at any reasonable amount of time.
 The acceleration and deceleration phase takes years for any sort of interstellar speeds and is further complicated by unforeseen hazards that the ship may encounter.
 Surprisingly, the answer to the question of short range intersystem travel came in the from the MAG drive itself.

 In near luminal configuration – colloquially referred to as Boost – the ship’s Alpha and Omega coils are charged alone.
-This produces a partial fold of space-time – a spatial wave which the ship rides.
+This produces a partial fold of space-time – a spatial wave which the ship rides; the apparent mass of the ship is minimalized to improve the efficiency of sublight engines.
 By controlling the output of the coils, the ship can achieve fractional luminal velocities within the L-limit of a star.
 This allows for travel between planets in the system.